balatharunr/TogglePlay/README.md

 ### Common Issues:

 1. **Extension not working**:
-   - Check that you're on YouTube video pages
+   - Check that you're on YouTube video pages or Spotify web player
-   - Refresh YouTube tabs after installing
+   - Refresh tabs after installing
    - Check browser console for errors

 2. **Tabs not syncing**:
-   - Ensure both tabs have videos loaded
+   - Ensure both tabs have media loaded
+   - For Spotify, make sure the web player is active (not in "Connect to a device" mode)
    - Check that extension is enabled
    - Try removing and re-adding the pair

 3. **Missing tabs in selection**:
-   - Make sure tabs are actual YouTube video pages (/watch, /shorts)
+   - For YouTube: Make sure tabs are video pages (/watch, /shorts)
+   - For Spotify: Make sure you're on open.spotify.com
    - Refresh the extension popup
    - Check that tabs are not private/incognito

+4. **Spotify not responding**:
+   - Make sure Spotify web player is fully loaded
+   - Play a song first to activate the player controls
+   - Refresh the Spotify tab and try again

 ### Debug Mode:
 Open browser console (F12) to see detailed logs:
-- Content script logs: `[TogglePlay Content-{tabId}]`
+- YouTube content script logs: `[TogglePlay Content-{tabId}]`
+- Spotify content script logs: `[TogglePlay Spotify-{tabId}]`
 - Background script logs: `[TogglePlay Background]`
 - Popup script logs: `[TogglePlay Popup]`